Companies close, reorganize, relocate, or are sold; sometimes with and sometimes without warning.

 According to sources, Justin’s Bieber’s staff is “pissed”about the sudden cancellation of his tour.
 I would be too, however, I wouldn’t waste time posting negativity online or whining to the press.
 Sure, it’s a form of “getting back” at Mr. Bieber, but it’s my reputation and image that’s being revealed to “potential employers.”
 The main focus after getting laid off is to secure an income source whether that be investing in Cannabis stocks or landing another job.

 Here’s a list of the worst mistakes you can make when you’re getting laid-off:

 Final thoughts: If you know you’re on the lay-off list or the company is relocating, work even harder.
+Maybe even gain additional skills if you’ve got the time, by taking up a certified ECDL course or something similar.
 Why?
 Integrity.

 Think about this before you adopt a bad attitude, resort to vengeance and burn your bridges: